Akwete cloth: History

 As the palm oil and kernel trade declined along with the outlawing of slavery, Akwete cloth quickly rose to prominence as Akwete's primary trade commodity.
 This turned what was once a part-time occupation for women into a full-time occupation and tradition.
 Recognition for Akwete cloth and its complexity was further gained when Europeans began to trade with the Akwete people.
 Additionally, Europeans offered Akwete women training on modern weaving techniques and access to foreign waving materials.
-By the 1800’s most Akwete weavers used only imported cotton and found ways to create patterns more quickly, such as sewing two or three stripes together.
+By the 1800s most Akwete weavers used only imported cotton and found ways to create patterns more quickly, such as sewing two or three stripes together.
 Access to European weaving methods additionally led to the Akwete utilizing the 2-yard-long European standard size for cloth.
 Many weavers also embraced the textures of imported silk within their work and began to replicate foreign patterns or create new designs inspired by them.
 The use of machine-made yarn additionally allowed Akwete weavers to improve the quality of their work and present the cloths to a vastly larger market.
 Another influential change to Akwete weaving was the creation and utilization of the broadloom in 1946.
 It was a much larger loom that reduced weaving time and allowed for larger cloths to be created.
 However, it was quite expensive so many Akwete women weren't able to afford it.

 Traditionally, the women of the family would pass down weaving techniques to their daughters and other female members of the family.
 This knowledge is usually kept from those outside the community, with the exception of women marrying into an Akwete household.
 It was commonplace for young girls to begin learning how to weave as early as six or seven years old, and attain mastery of the craft by puberty.
 These girls would continue weaving and pass down these same techniques to their daughters.
 Women would often weave until the ages of eighty to ninety.